upscayl/custom-models/README.md

 * `4xHFA2k` by Phhofm.

 ### Digital Art
 [animevideo](https://github.com/xinntao/Real-ESRGAN/blob/master/docs/anime_video_model.md) models for scales x2, x3 and x4.
-You can use Upscayl's scale option according to the model selected.
 * `realesr-animevideov3-x2`
 * `realesr-animevideov3-x3`
 * `realesr-animevideov3-x4`

+> [!NOTE]
+> Upscayl will use the model file name to detect the scale that it supports.
+If the model file name has 'x2' or '2x' in its name, Upscayl-NCNN will set the target resolution for upscaling accordingly.
+This doesn't affect the post-processing scaling option, this only affects the actual upscaling via ESRGAN.

 ### Credits: